SparkPost/on-prem-api-documentation-v4.2/services/metrics_api.md

 ### Bounce Classification Metrics [GET]

 Provides deliverability metrics, specific to bounce events, grouped by the bounce classification.
-(See [Bounce Classification Codes.](https://support.messagesystems.com/docs/web-momo4/bounce_logger.classification.codes.php))

 + Parameters
     + from (required, datetime, `2014-07-11T08:00`) ...
 Datetime in format of YYYY-MM-DDTHH:MM